- Identify factors related to pressure ulcer development in adult critical care patients.

 - Identify which vasopressors may contribute to the development of pressure ulcers.

 - Explain how nursing interventions can help to prevent pressure ulcers in patients receiving vasopressor agents.

 Continuing Education Disclosure Statement

 Learners must attend/view/read the entire activity and complete the associated evaluation to be awarded the contact hours or CERP.
 No partial credit will be awarded.Disclosure

 This activity has been reviewed by the Nurse Planner.
 It has been determined that the material presented here shows no bias.
 Approval of a continuing education activity does not imply endorsement by AACN or ANCC of any commercial products displayed or discussed in conjunction with the activity.Accreditation

 The American Association of Critical-Care Nurses (AACN) is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s (ANCC's) Commission on Accreditation, ANCC Provider Number 0012 (60 min contact hour).
-AACN has been approved as a provider of continuing education in nursing by the California State Board of Nursing, California Provider number CEP01036 contact hours (50 min contact hour).
+AACN has been approved as a provider of continuing education in nursing by the California State Board of Nursing, California Provider number CEP01036 for 1.2 contact hours (50 min contact hour).